 Introduction – voice naturalness (450)

 When listening to a voice, we form an instant impression about it (Quelle).
-This includes perceived naturalness.
+In a world that is both dominated by voice-to-voice social interaction and its more recent variants that are implemented by digital technology in its various forms, this impression includes perceived naturalness.
 Listeners seem to be very sensitive to (un-)natural voice features, which in turn can have a tremendous effect on the evaluation of and interaction with voices.

 On the one hand, naturalness plays a crucial role in human voices.
 Consistent evidence from different speech-language pathologies shows that impairments in speech naturalness affect everyday interaction to a degree that can result in social isolation, reduced quality of life, and even depression (Stepp & Voitech 2019, Quellen).
 Similarly, deliberate acoustic manipulations and distortions of human voices can reduce naturalness and disrupt effective communication (Quelle).
 On the other hand, naturalness plays a crucial role in synthetic voices.
 In the era of artificial intelligence, one can hardly keep up with the rapid developments in voice synthesis, which make indefatigable efforts to resemble human vocal expression (Quelle).
 However, as of today, synthetic voices are consistently rated as less natural than human voices, which simultaneously affects perceived likeability, trustworthiness, and pleasantness (Quellen).
 Yet, it is not fully understood, how this impacts user satisfaction across different domains of application (Schreibekmayer 2022, andere).
 Since artificial voices now form an integral part of our daily lives (Quelle), there is a strong need to close these knowledge gaps.

 From both the perspective of human and artificial voices, perceived naturalness carries relevant implications for our everyday life and is therefore of scientific interest.
-But although many recent works provide useful empirical insights, we are currently looking at a rug rag rather than a research field.
-Hence, we are far away from gaining a systematic understanding of voice naturalness.
-For the present work, we therefore took a step back and reflected on how this research is currently conducted, leading to the identification of four problems: (a) conceptual underspecification, (b) inconsistent operationalization, (c) lack of exchange between research on human and synthetic voices and (d) insufficient anchoring in voice perception theory.
+But although many recent works provide useful empirical insights, close inspection of these studies reveals that we are currently looking at a rug rag rather than a research field, and hence are far from a systematic understanding of voice naturalness.
+For the present work, we therefore took a step back and reflected on how this research is currently conducted.
+To anticipate, we identify four problems: (a) conceptual underspecification, (b) inconsistent operationalization, (c) lack of exchange between research on human and synthetic voices and (d) insufficient anchoring in voice perception theory.
 We argue that these problems have so far precluded a systematic understanding of vocal naturalness, impeded the visibility of this research to a wider readership, made us overlook some crucial research questions, and has led to a divergence between theory and practice.
-In the next section, we will first elaborate on each of these problems.
-In the following sections, we propose concrete measures to address them, starting with the proposition of a concise conceptual framework for voice naturalness.
+In the next section, we will first elaborate on each of these problems, before proposing concrete measures to address them, and then proposing an initial concise conceptual framework for voice naturalness.
 The aim of this paper is to provide a useful basis for systematic, theory-driven, and profitable research on voice naturalness in the future.

 Current Problems (800)